hamuraiisam/ATAK-Setup-guide/README.md

     pip3 install itsdangerous==2.0.1
     pip3 install markupsafe==2.0.1

-Run this to generate the config files and then use Ctrl + C to exit
+Run this to generate the config files and then use Ctrl + C (twice) to exit

     sudo python3 -m FreeTAKServer.controllers.services.FTS